-An open-source Robotic Process Automation system to orchestrate teams of experts and machines
+An open-source human-in-the-loop AI system to orchestrate teams of experts and machines

 Orchestra automates repetitive, rules-based project tasks so team members can focus on creative and analytical work, learn new skills, and mentor others.

-Using a Robotic Process Automation system like Orchestra will improve your project management processes, resulting in increased accuracy and consistency, less time coordinating projects, fewer dollars spent on staffing, and better reporting and compliance.
+Using a human-in-the-loop AI system like Orchestra will improve your project management processes, resulting in increased accuracy and consistency, less time coordinating projects, and more expert time in the areas they are uniquely positioned to work on.

 With Orchestra workflows, you’ll better allocate your team’s expertise, improve communication across teams, and never miss another deadline.